-New Web technologies have allowed the creation of many different services where users from all over the world can join, interact and produce new contents and resources.
-One of the most recent trends, the so called Web 2.0 [21], which comprises a set of different web development and design techniques, allows the easy communication, information sharing, interoperatibility and collaboration in this new virtual environment.
-Web 2.0 Communities, that can take different forms as Internet forums, groups of blogs, social network services and so on, provide a platform in which users can collectively contribute to a Web presence and generate massive content behind their virtual collaboration [18].
+In the last years, the World Wide Web has allowed the creation of many different services in which users from all over the world can join, interact and produce new contents and resources.
+One of the most recent trends, the so called Web 2.0, which comprises a set of different web development and design techniques, allows the easy communication, information sharing, interoperatbility and collaboration in this new virtual environment.
+Web 2.0 Communities, that can take different forms as Internet forums, groups of blogs, social network services and so on, provide a plataform in which, users can collectively contribute to a Web presence and generate massive content behind their virtual collaboration [1].
+In fact, Web 2.0 represents a paradigm shift in how people use the web as nowadays, everyone can actively contribute content online.